 What does a scam email look like?

-Understanding remote working best practise
+Understanding remote working best practice

 Password basics